Triathlon – penalty drama, Kienle show – Iden new Hawaii champion – sport

 Kailua-Kona (dpa) – German punishment drama and a German champion of the heart, at the finish a Norwegian world champion, who is not called Kristian Bummenfelt.

 Gustav Iden, buddy and training partner of the triathlon dominator from Bergen, won the Ironman World Championship in the fastest race in Hawaiian history, ending the German title series in the sweltering heat of Kailua-Kona.
-“The island tried to finish me off, I don’t know if I’ll come back again,” said the 26-year-old exhausted and sitting on a chair in the finish area.
+“The island tried to finish me off, I don’t know if I’ll come back once more,” said the 26-year-old exhausted and sitting on a chair in the finish area.

 In 7:40:24 hours, Iden smashed superstar Jan Frodeno’s 2019 course record by more than ten minutes (7:51:13)! and relegated Sam Laidlow of France to second place.
 Only then did Blummenfelt finish exhausted and completely exhausted.